 That said, there are definitely times when you do need an employment lawyer.

 And in those cases, you shouldn't skimp and look to cut corners.
-Once you've decided that you need a lawyer, make sure that you hire one who is experienced in the area where you need legal help, whether you're dealing with litigation - or even threatened litigation over the enforceability of a non-compete clause, or the breach of a fiduciary duty by a trusted colleague or family member.
+Once you've decided that you need a lawyer, make sure that you hire one who is experienced in the area where you need legal help, whether you're dealing with litigation - or even threatened litigation over the enforceability of a non-compete clause or the breach of fiduciary duty by a trusted colleague or family member.